kamocat/pseudo-median/README.md

 And with the noise almost obscuring the signal, the lead is around 200ms, which is greater than the window length.
 ![Noise at 1x the signal amplitude](images/noise_1.0.png)

-You might well wonder why anyone would want a new median filter when the classic approach removes the noise perfectly.
-This is the trouble with simulation.
-I will see about collecting some real data to test.